 fullDescription property

-A reportingDescriptor object SHOULD contain a property named fullDescription whose value is a multiformatMessageString object (§3.12) that comprehensively describes the reporting item.
+A reportingDescriptor object SHOULD contain a property named fullDescription whose value is a localizable multiformatMessageString object (§3.12, §3.12.2) that comprehensively describes the reporting item.

 The fullDescription property SHOULD, as far as possible, provide details sufficient to enable resolution of any problem indicated by the reporting item.